ClickCease

 The Safeguards in Implementation Group 2 add another layer of protection for large organizations with departments that have varying levels of risk, and that have the resources to implement more complex or costly security practices.

 For organizations that have elevated risk profiles and the expertise to implement stringent security, Implementation Group 3 offers measures to avoid or reduce the harm caused by sophisticated attacks—the kind of attacks that can do widespread damage to the organization and its clients or customers and partners.
-Protect your data with precise vulnerability scanning and real-time monitoring.
+Protect your data with precise vulnerability discovery and real-time monitoring.

 What Data Protection and Security Practices Does CIS Control 3 Include Now?